CDRT/mk_docs/docs/guides/lcvpm/index.md

 ---

-## Manual ADMX Profile Alternative
+## ADMX Ingestion

 Commercial Vantage Policy Manager currently focuses on the Custom OMA-URI workflow above.
-Administrators who need an ADMX-based Administrative Templates profile instead can create one manually in Intune:
+Before any policy can be set on the device, the ADMX template will need to be deployed.

+This can be accomplished in 2 ways.
+Manually, following the steps below:

 1. Open the Microsoft Intune admin center.
 2. Navigate to **Devices** > **Windows** > **Configuration Profiles**.